Job no: 493045

-- Associates degree and 7-10 years of experience providing direct administrative or program support to executive level; Bachelor’s degree preferred.
+- Associates degree and a minimum of five years of experience providing direct administrative or program support at the executive level; Bachelor’s degree preferred.

 - Minimum of five years related experience in a high-level administrative assistant position.

-- Advanced proficiency with Microsoft Office applications, Google Apps (i.e. Gmail, Google Calendar and Google Docs), and Apple products.
+- Advanced proficiency with Microsoft Office applications, Google Apps (i.e. Gmail, Google Calendar and Google Docs), Zoom, spreadsheets, and Apple products.

 - Experience working in an executive office setting, including: managing complex calendars and scheduling/arranging meetings, events, and conferences.